geonetwork/core-doc-sources/eng/users/source/faq.rst

   sun.misc.ServiceConfigurationError: javax.imageio.spi.ImageOutputStreamSpi: Provider com.sun.media.imageioimpl.stream.ChannelImageOutputStreamSpi could not be instantiated: java.lang.SecurityException: sealing violation: package com.sun.media.imageioimpl.stream is sealed.

-Jetty by default ships with a classloader that does not conform to the Java classloading model: you'll notice because Geoserver will fail all (:term:`JAI`) usage attempt with a "sealing violation" exception.
+Jetty by default ships with a classloader that does not conform to the Java classloading model: you'll notice because GeoServer will fail all (:term:`JAI`) usage attempt with a "sealing violation" exception.
 It can be restored to standard behaviour locating the etc/jetty-webapps.xml configuration file and changing the web app context configuration to look like the following::